EdoardoCostantini/mi-hd/notes/methods.md

 	deal w/ creating synthetic datasets, where all variables are actually observed.

 	*Implementation status:*
-	* Variables supported: continuous, dichtomous, and categorical covaraites
+	* Variables supported: continuous, dichotomous, and categorical covaraites
+		* IVs continuous, dichotomous and categorical (and mixed!);
+		* DVs continuous, dichotomous and categorical;
 	* Limitations: none
 	* Software/Packages: 'mice' basic mice imputation function with a 'cart' option does everything you need; you have also implemented a version of it that uses bayesian bootstrap.